 dropped after the first week will not be eligible for any refund of tuition except

-as required by federal regulations for Title IV aid recipients.
+as required by federal regulations for Title IV financial aid recipients.

-Students may sometimes arrange to take a course by independent study when they need
+Students may arrange to take a course by independent study when they need a course

-a course that is not being offered.
-A student wishing to take a course by independent
+that is not being offered.
+A student wishing to take a course by independent study